-Jeff Silbar has been a successful pop, country and rock songwriter for the past two decades, with a variety of hit singles and platinum cuts to his credit.
+Jeff Silbar has been a successful pop, country and rock songwriter for the past three decades, with a variety of hit singles and platinum cuts to his credit.
 However, he is perhaps best known for co-writing (with Larry Henley) the classic, Grammy-winning song, “Wind Beneath My Wings.”

 Over the years, this song has become a bonafide “standard,” a song so memorable and popular that it ranks among the most performed pop and country songs ever.
 “Wind Beneath My Wings” has now been recorded by about 200 artists, in practically all genres of music.
 It reached its greatest notoriety in 1989, when it became a #1 hit for Bette Midler (from the Beaches soundtrack), and subsequently won the Grammy Award for Song Of The Year.

 In a recent interview, Silbar recalled how this song was originally conceived and written, which artists were among the first to record the song, and how it gradually became the standard it is today.

 It was in 1982 that Silbar & Henley wrote and recorded the demo for “Wind Beneath My Wings.”
 At the time, Silbar was already a successful songwriter based in Nashville.
 He had written several hits, including a #1 country hit for Janie Fricke, “He’s A Heartache (Looking for A Place To Happen),” and a #1 AC hit, “Where Were You When I Was Falling In Love,” by Lobo.
 He also worked as a Professional Manager for the publishing company he was signed with, House Of Gold Music.